 Kim Howes Zabbia, a lifelong resident of Ponchatoula, is an author, artist and teacher.
-With a B.A. from Southeastern in English & Journalism and an M.F.A. in Studio Art from LSU, Zabbia retired in 2007 from Ponchatoula High School with thirty-three years of experience.
+With a B.A. from Southeastern in English & Journalism and an M.F.A. in Studio Art from LSU, Zabbia retired in 2007 from Ponchatoula High School after thirty-three years as a teacher.

 Author of Painted Diaries: a Mother and Daughter’s Experience through Alzheimer’s, Kim delivered forty lectures around the country, including the Byron D. Griffith Memorial Lecture at Tulane University School of Medicine and she served on the Governor’s Task Force on Alzheimer’s Disease.

 Named the 2006 Walmart Teacher of the Year for the state of Louisiana, Kim’s vision of lifelong learning in the arts came to fruition when she opened The Art Station, a center for artistic imagination in Ponchatoula, in 2007.
 The center received the "Innovator of the Year" Award from N.O.
 City Business magazine.
 Zabbia inspires her fellow artists to embrace their fears and benefit personally, professionally, and monetarily from their art.